 Earlier this year, the U.S. Senate passed a $40 billion measure on May 19 to send money to Ukraine.
 This is triple the amount that the country sent in March.
 The U.S. is currently ahead of other countries when it comes to how much money it's sent in foreign aid to Ukraine.

 With so much money going towards Ukraine in recent months, U.S. residents have started to worry about not receiving enough funding on their end.
-Inflation has really impacted the country, consumer spending, and financial markets.
-The current baby formula shortage bill passed earlier this year provides $28 million in funding for the FDA.
-The amount pales compared to foreign aid packages that have been distributed to other countries this year.
+Inflation has really impacted consumer spending and financial markets.
+Many borrows continue to pressure the President to cancel student loan debt and many are concerned that the U.S. is more economically focused abroad than at home.